osuosl/timesync-node/docs/source/design/draft_api.rst

 of an errno, an error category, and an error text.
 The existence of the 'error' key indicates an error.

-The following error codes are suggested:
+The following error codes will exist:

 1. Object not found